Computer Science Major Requirements

 An additional course required as a prerequisite for completion of the above is MATH 101.

-Students expecting to major in computer science should take MATH 121 or 225 in their first or second year.
+Students expecting to major in computer science should take MATH 121 or 225 by fall of their third year.

 1. Required courses